 Triggers

+This section presents, informally, three examples of the Advanced Semantic Discovery Query Language (ASDQL).
+Let AND, OR, NOT be non-terminals and ?T means a meta-variable of type T to be resolved.

-Let AND be a nonterminal of a Semantic Discovery Query Language (SDQL).
-Let X:T1 send a Semantic Discovery Query Request (SDREQ) to MN-CSE P as follows:
+Example 1.
+X:T1 send to MN-CSE P

-SDREQ1 = ?T2|FC2 AND ?T3|FC3 AND ?T4|FC4 AND ?T5|FC5
+ASDQ1 = ?T2|FC2 AND ?T3|FC3 AND ?T4|FC4 AND ?T5|FC5

-The query can be intuitively read as looking for
+The query can be intuitively read as follows: X is looking for

 some AE of type T2 registered in any CSE satisfying the filter criteria FC2, AND